 Want to skip ahead to a particular section?

-- 4 The Colonial Era: How Was Cambodia Colonized by French?
+- 1.2 The Colonization of Cambodia: How Was Cambodia Colonized by French?

 Cambodia Independence Day History: How Did Cambodia Gain Its Independence?

 Independence Day in Cambodia is a public holiday celebrated every year on November 9.
 This special day is celebrated in Cambodia as a day of pride, joy, remembrance, and strength for the Cambodian culture.